-- a.
-Response: Every student is asked to join a small group that will meet outside of class.
-We encourage you to use this time to deepen your knowledge and comprehension of the material (e.g. clarifying arguments, key terms and concepts) as well as engage in group discussion and debate.
-From these conversations, groups are required to post to Moodle each Wednesday by 3:30 p.m. your group's responses to three questions: 1) For each required text, what is the core argument or contribution?
-2) What are common themes and questions addressed by three or more texts?
-How do the texts connect and speak to one another?
-3) What is one concrete application and/or a connection to current events?
-In addition, your group is also welcome to note any significant points of confusion or questions related to your knowledge and comprehension of the material. - b.
-Facilitation: Each week a different group will co-facilitate sharing and discussion of a subset of required texts.
-These texts are indicated on Moodle by "#LEAD" You may model/practice various formats for critical discussion and dialogue during this time. - C. Spotlight Presentations: We would like to provide you with an opportunity to share your practical experiences with justice and peacebuilding during the semester so that we can learn from you and your work.
-Presenters will be asked to prepare a 10 20 minute presentation using storytelling, video, audio, poetry, powerpoint and/or another medium.
-We are especially interested in presentations that highlight the role of arts, faith and spirituality, children and youth participation and communal/collective approaches to justice and peacebuilding.
-Please let us know if you are interested and we will schedule a session for your presentation. - D. Learning with Care: We want to ensure a healthy space for conversation and learning by promoting practices that include active listening, asking questions respectfully, openness to multiple voices, finding your own perspective while respecting others' perspectives, being aware of your impact on others, and being sensitive to others' needs and concerns; in other words, please participate in ways that invite the participation of your colleagues.
+- A. Active Reading & Written Reflection: Course readings including written materials, podcasts and videos will expose you to conceptual and analytical frameworks, issues, theories, and approaches.
+Completing the readings and taking careful notes on key concepts, theories, and ideas, will be crucial to effective participation in the class and for achieving the learning objectives.
+All participants are asked to share with the class some of their key 'take home points,' critical questions, and potential implications and applications that emerged for them from the readings eight times over the course of the semester.
+You can choose which weeks to share your written reflections, which will also be a resource for others.
+As you interact with the content, pay attention to your thoughts and reactions as well as situations and stories that come to mind. - B. VoiceThread Reading Responses: Participants are required to view weekly slideshows provided via VoiceThread and respond to the readings and prompts through video, voice, and text comments on the VoiceThread platform.
+The slideshows will be posted on VoiceThread by Tuesdays at 5 pm Eastern time.
+Your responses are due on Thursdays at 9 am Eastern time. - C. Learning with Care: We want to ensure a healthy space for conversation and learning by promoting practices that include active listening, asking questions respectfully, openness to multiple voices, finding your own perspective while respecting others' perspectives, being aware of your impact on others, and being sensitive to others' needs and concerns; in other words, please participate in ways that invite the participation of your colleagues.
 As these are critical skills in justice and peacebuilding, they are also key factors in your evaluation.
-Please turn off and put away all cellular phones, tablets, and laptops when they are not being utilized for the course.
 If you are taking notes on your device, please refrain from engaging in other activities (e.g. social media).
 This course will often explore topics and experiences that have caused harm and/or trauma responses in people's lives and communities.
 With this in mind, we will be utilizing a Trauma-Informed Classroom Care Model (see appendix).
 If you find yourself struggling with your mental or physical health this semester, please feel free to approach us.
 We try to be flexible and accommodating.
 You can contact Counseling Services at 540-432-4317 or counselingservices@emu.edu, and Student Life at 540-432-4133.
 If you are struggling to function due to significant distress, you can contact the Campus Care Team at careteam@emu.edu.